 - Lead clinical implementation planning, in particular advising on safe sequencing of change and readiness for change

 - Provide expert clinical advice on other programme deliverables if needed, including local workstream deliverables

 - The Governing Body

-- The Clinical Networks - expert advisory groups of clinicians in the key areas of Maternity, Paediatrics and Emergency & Urgent Care
+- The Clinical Networks - expert advisory groups of clinicians in key areas of transformation.

 • To commission the Clinical Networks / Clinical Implementation Groups to provide advice on any specialty-specific implementation issues

 As set out in the Health and Social Care Act 2012, each CCG must have a governing body.
 This body must have an audit committee and a remuneration committee.
 The CCG governing body is responsible for making the final decisions within the CCG and is accountable to NHS England and to our member practices, as well as to the public.
 Every GP practice has a vote to elect its representatives onto the governing body.